Poreč Classic

 The Poreč Classic (formerly known as Poreč Trophy, Trofej Plava Laguna, G. P. Istria, Trophy Riviera and G.P.
-Umag) is a road bicycle race held annually near the town of Poreč, in the Istrian peninsula.
+Umag) is a road bicycle race held annually near the town of Poreč, in the Istrian peninsula, Croatia.
 It is organized as a 1.2 event on the UCI Europe Tour.
-The race originally consisted of 5 challenges (6 in 2002); since 2004, the event consists of a single race.
+The race originally consisted of five challenges (six in 2002); since 2004, the event consists of a single race.